fasttime/JScrewIt/Features.md

 <a name="ANY_DOCUMENT"></a>
 ### `ANY_DOCUMENT`
 Existence of the global object property document whose string representation starts with "\[object " and ends with "Document\]".
-This feature is not available inside web workers.

-_Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Microsoft Edge and Android Browser._
+_Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Microsoft Edge and Android Browser.
+This feature is not available inside web workers._
 <a name="ANY_WINDOW"></a>
 ### `ANY_WINDOW`
 Existence of the global object property self whose string representation starts with "\[object " and ends with "Window\]".
-This feature is not available inside web workers.

-_Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Microsoft Edge and Android Browser._
+_Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Microsoft Edge and Android Browser.
+This feature is not available inside web workers._
 <a name="ARRAY_ITERATOR"></a>
 ### `ARRAY_ITERATOR`
 The property that the string representation of Array.prototype.entries\(\) starts with "\[object Array" and ends with "\]" at index 21 or 22.